 Adjust the Color in the HSL Panel

 Unless your aesthetic is quite warm, you might want to bring the orange saturation down a bit in your photos.
 It tends to look too strong.
 Also, pay attention to the Luminance sliders.
-They can have a bigger effect on the look of your image than the Saturation sliders as they control the brightness of individual colours.
+They can have a bigger effect on the look of your image than the Saturation sliders as they control the brightness of individual colors.